Skip to main content

 The Co-op Group

-The Co-op sell everything from food to electricals.
-They now have food stores in most town centres and are a leader in supermarket ethics including for fair trade ingredients.
-They are also owned by an active membership (rather than shareholders) and have a strong internal democracy.
+The Co-op now has food stores in most town centres and is a leader in supermarket ethics including for fair trade ingredients.
+The company is also owned by an active membership (rather than shareholders) and has a strong internal democracy.

-They have started publishing a yearly report and action plan called the "Co-operative Way".
-This sets out their latest commitments to a tackling a number of issues including climate change, loneliness and waste.
+It has started publishing a yearly report and action plan called the "Co-operative Way".
+This sets out its latest commitments to a tackling a number of issues including climate change, loneliness and waste.

 Image:co-op blue branding shop front ethical consumer

-While they have a lower score than highly ethical brands in other categories, within the supermarket sector they are generally the best out of a bad bunch.
-For example, it scores well for tax policy, receiving 100/100 points in this category in our rating system.
+While it has a lower score than ethical brands in other industries, within the supermarket sector it is generally the best out of a bad bunch.
+For example, it scores well for tax conduct, receiving 100/100 points in this category in our rating system.

-See how the Coop score in a range of our includes, particularly for food and home products.
+See how the Co-op score in a range of our guides, particularly for food and home products.

 General shop / pre-loved